What a terrific chat with Paul Mabray, Wine Unicorn & Digital Futurist!

 Click on the arrow above to watch the video.

-Want to know when we go live Sunday with Paul?
+Want to know when we go live Monday with Nicola Lovato?

 We’ll be simultaneously broadcasting on Facebook Live, YouTube Live Stream and Twitter Live Video via Periscope.

 Watch previous episodes of the Sunday Sipper Club (SSC) and find out who’s coming up next.

 If you’d like to read the comments for this tasting, or make a comment yourself, visit:

 Here’s a sampling of our lively discussion from our tasting…

 In the video below, Paul Mabray talks about wine and social media.
 He sparked international debate with his comment that wineries will experience digital Darwinism if they continue to just watch their customers migrate away from traditional sales and communication channels.